Table of Contents

 Sun Protection beyond Sunscreen

 There are other ways you can protect yourself from UV rays, or at least limit your exposure.
 Try to limit your time spent in the sun between the hours of 10 a.m. and 4 p.m., as this is the window in which the sun’s rays are their most intense.
 Always wear sunscreen around reflective surfaces, whether it be the ocean’s water or slopes filled with snow.
+Also rest assured in the cooling, soothing power of BioClarity's new acne solution Floralux®, that heals the skin and helps stop breakouts before they start.
+Learn how it works and find yourself one step closer to clear skin.

 You may have noticed your acne flares up when you’re stressed out, whether it be a big test coming up or an interview for a new job.
 That’s because your mental state can physically affect your health.
 The presence of more stress hormones can result in an increased production of oil, and worsen inflammation on the skin.
 This can result in painful breakouts and dull, dry skin.
 Seven out of 10 adults in the U.S. report daily stress and anxiety, and a majority of people say it interferes with their lives.
 Learning to combat stress in a healthy way can help you improve your mental state and reap the physical benefits, including a clear complexion.